pabllomartin27/pabllomartin27/README.md

 <b>I'm Pablo Martin!</b>

-- 🔭 I’m currently working on [Cypress](https://www.cypress.io/)
+- 🔭 I’m currently working on [Robot Framework]([https://www.cypress.io/](https://robotframework.org/))
-- 🌱 I’m currently learning more Cypress!
+- 🌱 I’m currently learning more Robot!
 - 👯 I’m looking to collaborate on [Robot projects](https://robotframework.org/)
-- 🤔 I’m looking for help with Selenium projects
+- 🤔 I’m looking for help with Selenium (Java and C#) projects
-- 💬 Ask me about Selenium
+- 💬 Ask me about Selenium with Java
 - 📫 How to reach me: p.pablomartin27@gmail.com or [Linkedin](https://www.linkedin.com/in/pabllomartin/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a DJ on free time and a gym rat! 🎧🐀💪